VoltK/DorkInjector/README.md

 # DorkInjector

 ### Python script to automate dork search for SQL Injections:
-DorkInjector accept single dork as an argument and performs search using one of the next search engines: Bing (Default), DuckDuckGo or Google.
+DorkInjector accepts single dork as an argument and performs search using one of the next search engines: Bing (Default), DuckDuckGo or Google.
 After performed search all urls will be saved to file for further scan if needed.

 By default it will start injecting all found urls, if url is injectable it will be saved to text file.